-Want to learn how to get smaller, or lesser, of two values?
-This post will give you an overview of how to do so using the MIN function in Excel.
+Want to learn how to get smaller, or lesser, of two values in Excel?
+This post will give you an overview of how to do so using the MIN function.

 - Select cells on the right of the row you are interested in on the spreadsheet

 - Click on the Formulas tab on the menu bar.